 Shippensburg University was founded in 1871 as the Cumberland Valley State Normal School.
 For more than a century, the institution prepared teachers for public schools of the Commonwealth.
 It was renamed Shippensburg State Teachers College in 1927, and Shippensburg State College in 1960.
 In July 1983, it was again renamed to Shippensburg University of Pennsylvania.
-SU is one of 14 universities in the Pennsylvania State System of Higher Education.
+SU is part of the Pennsylvania State System of Higher Education.

 The University Archives maintains institutional records, which document the history of our university.
 Information about the campus, buildings, history, students, faculty, administration, and alumni can be found in a variety of sources.